10 Telltale Marijuana Addiction Symptoms

 Marijuana addiction can cause a decrease in motivation and energy.

-Behavioral changes such as spending more time with other marijuana users and disregarding those who are not is a common marijuana addiction symptom.
-This way, the user can avoid confrontations with those who disapprove and enjoy the mutual acceptance of those that share common characteristics and perceptions of marijuana use.
+Associative changes, such as spending more time with other marijuana users and disregarding others, are common marijuana addiction symptoms.
+This allows individuals to avoid confrontations with those who disapprove of the substance and enjoy the mutual acceptance of those who share their common perceptions of marijuana use.

 4. Behavioral Changes

-Marijuana has a calming effect that can decrease motivations and energy, and cause impaired cognition, memory loss, and loss of coordination.
-Typical behavioral changes may include poor academic or work performance, lack of desire to exercise or participate in healthy activities, neglect of family, social, or financial obligations as a consequence of continued marijuana use.
+Marijuana has a calming effect that can decrease motivation and energy.
+It can also cause impaired cognition, memory loss, and loss of coordination.
+Typical behavioral changes may also include poor academic or work performance, lack of desire to exercise or participate in healthy activities, and neglect of family, social, or financial obligations.

 5. Social Dysfunctions

-Studies show that marijuana addiction can lead to lower quality of life for individuals suffering from issues of poor diet and sleep to the overall dissatisfaction with life and themselves.
-Social dysfunctions are common for those who become incarcerated or are unable to find gainful employment because of their marijuana use adding to the stressful issues they face elsewhere and personality disorders have been linked to regular marijuana use in teens.
+Studies show that marijuana addiction can lead to a lower quality of life for individuals.
+They may suffer from issues of poor diet and sleep as well as an overall dissatisfaction with life and themselves.
+Social dysfunctions are common for those who become incarcerated or are unable to find gainful employment because of their marijuana use, adding to the stressful issues they face.
+Some personality disorders have even been linked to regular marijuana use in teens.

 6. Multiple Attempts to Quit Unsuccessfully

-Repeat attempts to quit and relapses are becoming the norm for marijuana addiction symptoms as the rising marijuana potencies relate to higher dependence potentials and longer durations of cravings after cessation of use.
+Repeat attempts to quit, and relapses are becoming the norm for marijuana addiction as the rising marijuana potencies relate to higher dependence potentials and longer durations of cravings after cessation of use.

 We can help you find treatment to successfully quit using marijuana.
-Call 800-934-1582(Who Answers?) toll free today.
+Call 800-934-1582(Sponsored) toll free today.

 7. Withdrawals